cliffe/HacktivityLabSheets/_labs/example_highlighting_guide.md

 **Convert to:** `> Note: [troubleshooting or explanation content]` for block-level notes

+### Step 7: Identify Self-Study and Log Book Questions
+Look for:
+- Clear questions where students are expected to provide their own answers
+- Self-study questions for reflection and learning
+- Log book questions for documentation and record-keeping
+- Questions that require student analysis or research

+**Convert to:** `> Question: [question content]` for block-level questions

+### Step 8: Identify CTF Flag Tasks
+Look for:
+- Tasks that ask students to find and submit flags
+- CTF challenge completion requirements
+- Assessment tasks that involve finding specific information
+- Competitive elements in the lab

+**Convert to:** `> Flag: [flag task content]` for block-level flag tasks

+**Important Guidelines for Question Blocks:**
+- **USE** `> Question:` for self-study questions, log book questions, and reflection questions where students answer for themselves
+- **DO NOT USE** `> Question:` for rhetorical questions that are answered later in the lab
+- **DO NOT USE** `> Question:` for questions immediately followed by the answer in the text

+**Important Guidelines for Flag Blocks:**
+- **USE** `> Flag:` for CTF challenge tasks where students need to find and submit flags
+- **DO NOT USE** `> Flag:` for general information gathering tasks

-**Important**: Always capitalize the first word after "Note:", "Tip:", or "Hint:" since these labels are not visible in the rendered output.
+**Important**: Always capitalize the first word after "Note:", "Tip:", "Hint:", "Question:", or "Flag:" since these labels are not visible in the rendered output.

 ## 📋 Conversion Examples